 We run trucks between Miami and Atlanta every week.
-It's one of our busiest corridors along the FL-to-GA route, and there's a reason — Atlanta offers something Miami doesn't: affordable space.
-People get tired of paying $2,800/month for a 1-bedroom in Brickell and discover they can get a 3-bedroom house in Decatur for the same money.
+Atlanta offers something Miami doesn't: affordable space.
+People get tired of $2,800/month for a 1-bedroom in Brickell.
+Then they find out a 3-bedroom house in Decatur costs the same.

-Here's everything we've learned from moving hundreds of families up I-75.
+Here's what we've learned from moving hundreds of families up I-75.

 The Route: 660 Miles, 9-10 Hours

-One thing to know: the stretch through central Florida (roughly Ocala to Gainesville) is boring but easy.
+Central Florida (Ocala to Gainesville) is boring but easy.
 The tricky part is the last 30 miles into Atlanta, where I-75/I-85 merge into the Connector.
-If your delivery window hits Atlanta during rush hour (7-9 AM or 4-7 PM), expect delays.
-We schedule around this when possible.
+Rush hour delivery (7-9 AM or 4-7 PM) means delays.
+We schedule around this.

 Route Considerations for Your Stuff